Akirane/Partybuffs/ReadMe.md

 Updated version which also shows your own buffs!

-Shows party members buffs icons without the necesity of targetting.
-(Doesn't work on trust and fellow)
+Shows party members buffs icons next to party list (Doesn't work on trust and fellow).

 Uses the modified icons of FFXIView of this version: https://github.com/KenshiDRK/XiView